H2020-IPM-Decisions/API-Gateway/README.md

 If the default port has not been modified in the `apg.api`, the solution will be working in the URL `localhost:5002`, so you can check that the API works using the Postman collection.

 The docker compose file will also load data into the database.
-Please read more about this in the [ReadMe.md](H2020.IPMDecisions.APG.API\Docker\ReadMe.md) file located in `Docker\MySQL_Init_Script`.
+Please read more about this in the [ReadMe.md](H2020.IPMDecisions.APG.API\Docker\ReadMe.md) file located in `Docker\IDP_MySQL_Init_Script`.

 To help modifying the default data, a postman collection has been created with the calls needed.
 Also, please note that if a new Client is added into the database, this one will be needed added into the `H2020.IPMDecisions.APG.API\appsettings.Development.json`.
 You can achieve this modifying the `docker-compose.yml` file and running `docker-compose up -d` again.